 If needed, the Department will also assist students who are making steady progress towards the completion of their PhD in securing support for the sixth year.

 In addition to academic year fellowships, assistantships and proctorships, the Graduate School guarantees support for a minimum of three summers during each doctoral student's career at Brown.
 Students choose the three summers during which they would like to be supported by the Graduate School.

 The Department encourages and provides guidance for students to apply for outside fellowships either for academic year or summer support.

 Belda Family Research Fellowship

 Thanks to the continued generosity of the Belda Family, the Department of Portuguese and Brazilian Studies is now able to offer fellowships to support research trips to Brazil by our doctoral candidates.
 Priority is given to students who have completed their preliminary examination and been advanced to candidacy.
-Interested students should submit a proposal consisting of a two-page narrative, the dates when they plan to use their fellowship and a budget by April 1.
+Interested students should submit a proposal consisting of a two-page narrative, the dates when they plan to use their fellowship and a budget.
 Awards are based upon the significance and soundness of the project and its relevancy to the student's research.

 Past Recipients of the Belda Family Research Fellowship: